PDF Utils

 Split into chapters

-Here is how to split a PDF document located at pdf_path
+Here is how to split a PDF document located at pdf_path, which can be either

 a local path or a URL: